Skip to main content

 • “Charming, atmospheric, relaxing, intuitive, elegant and very fun!”

-• “Physics still have a long way to go; the atmosphere doesn't seem to thin as you get higher, and I don't think there are any simulated ground effects, although both would be useful tools that the player could use to solve problems.”
+• “Physics still have a long way to go; the atmosphere doesn't seem to thin as you get higher, and there appear to be no simulated ground effects, both of which would be useful tools for players to solve problems.”

 • monetization